Updated: Jun 19

 In practice, the amounts of Epsom that you're likely to add to your Forge aren't anywhere near enough to have a measurable effect.

-We do not add chlorine disinfection to the Forge because chlorinated water isn't safe.
+We do not add chlorine disinfection to the Morozko because chlorinated water isn't safe.

-Ozone is a more powerful oxidant than chlorine, but it is so reactive that it doesn't last very long, Outside the ozone contact chamber inside the mechanical space, actual ozone concentrations in the Forge water are low.
+Ozone is a more powerful oxidant than chlorine, but it is so reactive that it doesn't last very long.
+Except for the ozone contact chamber inside the mechanical space of the Morozko, actual ozone concentrations in the water are low, and measurements in the air above the ice bath consistently show near zero readings well below the EPA standard for ozone air exposures.

-Adding chloride salts to your Filtered or Stainless Forge will undermine the efficacy of the ozone disinfection system designed to keep your water safe and crystal clear.
+Adding chloride salts to your Morozko ice bath will undermine the efficacy of the ozone disinfection system designed to keep your water safe and crystal clear.

 For salt water cold plunging, use only Epsom salt.